 Features a full-size bed in the sky, overlooking Bedford Avenue with a skyline stretching clear to downtown Brooklyn.
 A translucent wall permits all the light from outside in, but distorts shapes beyond recognition, protecting your privacy.

-there are actually quite a few B&Bs in Brooklyn, although I haven't stayed at any of them.
+As it turns out, there are actually quite a few B&Bs in Brooklyn, although I haven't stayed at any of them.
 Seems like a nice option and one that would allow people to discover other neighborhoods.